vlin02/MonteCarlo-Poker/README.md

 # MonteCarlo-Poker
 Flexible Texas Holdem Poker algorithm for calculating winning probabilities using fast Monte Carlo Simulation.

+Hopefully comming soon ...

+- % Distributions for each of the 10 possible hands
+- Improving random hand simulation w/ symmetry
+- Python extension?

 ## About
 Currently an exculsively Texas Holdem probability calculator, using random (MonteCarlo) simulation.
 Takes advantage of a comprehensive, but compact (10MB), lookup table for fast simulation speed.